 It can play a significant role in consumer’s experience in-store and their satisfaction, thanks to the way it can store data.

 Let’s find out some examples:

 Find the perfect match.
 Sephora has created Color IQ.
-It's an AI-based feature that scans a customer's face to provide personalised recommendations for foundation and concealer shades.
-There is also a lipstick colour version of the same feature, called Lip IQ.
+It’s an AI-based feature that scans a customer’s face to provide personalized recommendations for foundation and concealer shades.
+There is also a lipstick color version of the same feature, called Lip IQ.

 Artificial Intelligence can incredibly help retail, and we are sure that revolution is just at the early stage.
 Are you ready?
-Have you already tried AI-based add on to your usual activity?
+Have you already tried AI-based technologies in your usual activity?